-Last month I released EventBridge Atlas, a tool to help engineers document their AWS EventBridge schema.
+Last month I released EventBridge Atlas, a tool to help engineers document their Amazon EventBridge schema.

 Open source tools to easily build and maintain your event-driven architecture.
 All powered by the AsyncAPI specification, the industry standard for defining asynchronous APIs. - asyncapi.com